 Since its inception in 1991, Iceland has become the unofficial capital of Europe when it comes to whale watching.
 April through to September are the best months for it, with over 20 species of whales flocking to the Icelandic waters which are rich feeding grounds thanks to long sunlight hours and a nice mixture of icy water from the north and warmer currents from the south.
 However, if you find yourself in north Iceland during the winter, don’t fret; tours are also available operating out of Akureyri.

 Tours from Húsavík have long been the most popular, but as the tourism industry has expanded in the country a number of other options have popped up as well.
-Tours into Eyjafjörður and beyond leave from the harbor in Akureyri , as well as the small towns of Hjalteyri and Dalvik up north along the coast.
+Tours into Eyjafjörður and beyond leave from the harbor in Akureyri , as well as the small town of Hjalteyri up north along the coast.

 Far off the north coast lies the small island called Grímsey and Iceland’s only territory within the Arctic Circle, which cuts through the middle of the island.
 At just over 2 square miles (5.3km²), this tiny landmass is home to around 100 hardy Icelanders, far outnumbered by the millions of noisy sea birds that flock here in the summer months.
 Day trips to this fascinating location are great for wildlife fanatics and gives an interesting insight into the lives and experiences of the fisherman who call this small island home.